luisxiaomai/XCUITest-Library/README.md

 # XCUITest-Library
-XCUITest-Library is an example of page object in swift implementaion for XCUITest.
+XCUITest-Library is an example project of page object in swift implementaion for XCUITest.
 You can refer to it and then restruct your iOS test cases.